 - Tilting the head as if the ear wanted to touch the shoulder.

 - Although we often feel some crunching of the vertebrae, the movement should not cause us pain.

 - We can repeat it 5 times per side and always in a slow and smooth way, without brusqueness.

 - We can help with the hand opposite to the side that we are going to flex.

-These 4 exercises should be practiced as a warm-up for any sports activity and as maintenance of our cervical flexibility.
+These 4 exercises to strengthen the cervical should be practiced as a warm-up for any sports activity and as maintenance of our cervical flexibility.
 If we decide to start with a sport to improve the cervical pains we recommend swimming.
 This discipline helps to avoid injuries and to exercise all our muscles.